Jimbly/LD56-dwarfs/README.md

   And, probably: title page, high scores
 Polish
   Tooltips on DWARFS especially
+  Change Armor/Speed/etc labels to be vertical on the side?
 FTUE
   No configuration on first probe
   If they fail, "let's try that again", and refund the probe